tdegeus/GooseFEM/docs/examples/statics_linear.rst

     :emphasize-lines: 2

-The strain per integration point is now computed using the current nodal displacements (stored as 'elemvec' in "ue") and the gradient of the shape functions.
+The strain per integration point is now computed using the current nodal displacements (stored as 'elemvec' in *ue*) and the gradient of the shape functions.

 .. note::

-    "ue" is the output of "vector.asElement(disp, ue)".
+    *ue* is the output of "vector.asElement(disp, ue)".
-    Using this syntax re-allocation of "ue" is avoided.
+    Using this syntax re-allocation of *ue* is avoided.
     If this optimisation is irrelevant for you problem (or if you are using the Python interface), please use the same function, but starting with a capital: